egch/1Z0-829-preparation/docs/wiley.md

  - Which commands take a --module-path option?
 (Choose all that apply.)
 [DONE]
  - casting int to Object [DONE]
  - teeing [DONE]
+###
+- anonymous classes are implicitly final [DONE]
+- q16
+- q22
+- there ain't method append() on String [DONE]
+- using break in switch expression
+- q25: re-assign an exception in the multi-catch [DONE]
+- equals/re-assign [DONE]